 I very much look forward to healthy discussions with my distinguished fellow committee members on the future of inclusive business and iBAN blue’s role in it.
 I believe that IB is at an exciting juncture as policy makers, companies and investors are increasingly recognizing its potential and implementing incentive policies, scaling up business models and increasing funding.
 To accelerate this positive development it is imperative to have one global platform, iBAN blue, which brings it all together representing all stakeholders.

-Markus is responsible for iBAN’s activities in Asia.
-He supports companies to scale up their IB models and policymakers in the development of enabling policy environments.
+Markus Dietrich is Director Policy at the Inclusive Business Action Network (iBAN) since 2017.
+He supports companies to scale up their inclusive business (IB) models and policymakers in the development of enabling environments.

 With a background in the private sector, Markus moved to the Philippines in 2008 and consulted with ADB, GIZ, World Bank and the private sector on renewable energy and inclusive business.

 Markus is also a committed social entrepreneur who co-founded Hilltribe Organics in Thailand, which engages hill tribe communities in organic farming.

 He holds a degree in Business Studies from CASS Business School and a master degree in International Community Economic Development from Southern New Hampshire University.